AlDanial/cloc/README.md

  Debug Options
    --categorized=FILE        Save names of categorized files to FILE.
    --counted=FILE            Save names of processed source files to FILE.
-   --explain=<lang>          Print the filters used to remove comments for
+   --explain=LANG            Print the filters used to remove comments for
                              language LANG and exit.
 In some cases the filters refer to Perl subroutines rather than regular expressions.
 An examination of the